jimeh/common-flow/common-flow.md

    project.
 The version bump commit MUST then have a git tag created on it named as the exact version string.
-8. A version bump commit MUST have a commit message title of "Bump version to
-   <VERSION>".
-For example, if the new version string is "2.11.4", the first
-   line of the commit message MUST read "Bump version to 2.11.4".
+8. A version bump commit MUST have a commit message title of "Bump version to VERSION".
+For example, if the new version string is "2.11.4", the first line of the commit message MUST read "Bump version to 2.11.4".
 9. The release tag on the version bump commit MUST be named exactly the same as the version string.
 The release tag name MUST NOT have a "v" prefix.